maikhocenwu-png/CISC3140-soloProject/README.md

 ## About the Game

-You wake up in a dimly lit study.
+You wake up in a dimly little study room.
 The door is locked.
 Objects are scattered across the room, and something feels deliberately wrong about the way things are arranged.
 Your goal is simple: **escape**.

 The game spans two rooms, each with its own atmosphere and set of puzzles.
 You will need to observe your surroundings carefully, collect items, and figure out how they connect.
 Some puzzles require items you have collected.
 Others only require attention.